yoshiumw/VRgameprototype/README.md

-# What I got so far :)
+# What I know so far :)
-My ventures into programming games, open source resources I've gathered, and what I've learnt!!
+My ventures into programming games and open source resources I've learned!!

-### SO FAR:
+### EVERYTHING SO FAR:

 Resources I have gathered:
 - first person example map